screwdriver-cd/guide/docs/user-guide/FAQ.md

 Individual pipelines may be removed by clicking the Delete icon on the Options tab in your pipeline page.
 This action is not undoable.

 ![Delete a pipeline](./assets/delete-pipeline.png)

+## How do I fix "Build failed to start" error message?

+This is caused by a variety of reasons including cluster setup issue like hyperd down (if using executor vm) or a problem with your build image etc. Fixing this issue requires different approaches based on what layer it's failing.

+1.`/opt/sd/launch: not found` This issue affects Alpine based images because it uses musl instead of glibc.
+Workaround is to create the following symlink `mkdir /lib64 && ln -s /lib/libc.musl-x86_64.so.1 /lib64/ld-linux-x86-64.so.2` when creating your Docker image.